 What Does it Cost to Repair?

 This can lead to a costly repair.
 When your air conditioner freezes over it can lead to a totaled compressor.
-Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+Replacing your compressor could cost as much as a downpayment on a new system.
 Actually, many people are forced to pick between installing a new system and repairing the old unit.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive job.
-Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive repair.
+Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.